hackle/blog-rust/raw/one-recursion-for-all.md

 "1 2 3 4"
 ```

-Did you notice how leaf and node are handled differently?
-A `LeafR` has an `Int` inside, so we call `show a`; but `NodeR` would have its branches built as strings via recursion.
+Did you notice how `LeafR` and `NodeR` are handled differently?
+A `LeafR` has an `Int` inside, so we call `show a`; but `NodeR` would have its branches built as `String`s via recursion.
+However, they do converge on `String`.
+This is important.

-It's not so bad, we say, but recall the point of `Rec` is to reduce manual recursion, and we are back at ground zero.
+Not so bad, we say, but didn't we say the point of `Rec` is to reduce manual recursion?
+We are back at ground zero.
 What's all the fuss about?!

-I do notice `showTreeR` is suspiciously similar to the `Functor` implementation.
-Let's use `fmap`.
+Taking a closer look, I do notice `showTreeR` is suspiciously similar to the `Functor` implementation.
+Sure we can use `fmap`?

 ```haskell
 showTreeR2 :: Rec (TreeR Int) -> String